Pokemon Birthday Party Ideas: 25 Ways to Catch 'Em

 Favors: send them home with a full trainer bag

 Use plain red, white, yellow and black supplies and DIY everything above — the palette and the catching games carry the theme completely.
-Buy anything with actual characters on it (cards, plates, cake toppers, sticker sheets) from the licensed section at the party store.
+Buy anything with actual characters on it (cards, plates, cake toppers, sticker sheets) official and licensed — the party store’s licensed section or the official listings online both count.
 Don’t print character images off the internet; it’s dodgy copyright-wise and it always prints in sad, streaky ink anyway.

 FAQ